Peter Turkson: HIV/AIDS and condoms

-In 2009, he reaffirmed the Catholic moral teaching on contraception, in regard to statements made by Pope Benedict XVI that condoms were not a solution to Africa's AIDS crisis that were taken out of context by the media.
-Turkson said that the quality of condoms in Africa is poor, their use would also engender false confidence.
+In 2009, he reaffirmed the Catholic moral teaching on contraception, in regard to statements made by Pope Benedict XVI that condoms were not a solution to Africa's AIDS crisis that he and the Catholic Church claimed were taken out of context by the media, and instead attempted merely to emphasize fidelity and abstinence.
+Turkson claimed that the quality of condoms in Africa is poor, and thus that their use would also engender false confidence.
+The prevailing scientific consensus is that condom promotion does not lead to higher STI rates nor to increased frequency of sexual behavior, including in Africa.
 He said fidelity and, if infected, refraining from sex were the key to fighting the epidemic.
 He also said that the money being spent on condoms should instead be spent on providing anti-retroviral drugs to those already infected.
 He has affirmed that in certain circumstances natural family planning can be used.

 Homosexuality

-In 2012, in response to a speech by UN Secretary-General Ban Ki-moon urging Church leaders to do more for human rights and in particular LGBT rights in Africa, Turkson acknowledged that some of the sanctions imposed on homosexuals in Africa were an "exaggeration" but pointed out that the stigmatization of homosexuality in Africa is traditional and "just as there’s a sense of a call for rights, there’s also a call to respect culture, of all kinds of people."
-Turkson called on the Secretary-General to recognize the "subtle distinction between morality and human rights," and not disrespect moral doctrine in the name of protecting human rights.
+In 2012, in response to a speech by UN Secretary-General Ban Ki-moon urging Church leaders to do more for human rights and in particular LGBT rights in Africa, Turkson acknowledged that some of the sanctions imposed on homosexuals in Africa were an "exaggeration" but pointed out that the stigmatization of homosexuality in Africa is traditional and "just as there's a sense of a call for rights, there's also a call to respect culture, of all kinds of people."
+Turkson called on the Secretary-General to recognize the "subtle distinction between morality and human rights", and not disrespect moral doctrine in the name of protecting human rights.

-Turkson has endorsed anti-sodomy laws, in particular the Ugandan legislation on sodomy.
+Turkson has endorsed anti-sodomy laws, in particular the Ugandan legislation on sodomy, though has also condemned legislation criminalizing LGBTQ identities.
+Turkson believes that being homosexual is not a sin, but engaging in homosexual sex is.